flhofer/dell_TB16_firmware/README.md

 SuperSpeed USB is ideal for, e.g., the monitors, USB-HUBs, or USB-NAS.
 No problems

 ### 8. Thunderbolt 3 (USB Type-C)
 Limited (intended, reduced lanes by upstream) Thunderbolt is available for, e.g.,  Daisy-chain DP via tunneling onto Multiple USB-C monitors or USB 3.1 Superspeed devices.
 In particular configurations, monitors may reach 5120 x 2880 @ 60 Hz for a single display.
-DP functionality not tested.
+Tested DP with a USB-enabled QHD display.
+Thunderbolt DP functionality not tested.

 You can create an IP-over-Thunderbolt tunnel and thus have multiple Gbit speed transfers over the virtual Ethernet adapters, which is ideal for some compute-backend connections.
 To do so, however, you need a certified Thunderbolt cable.
 If longer than 0.5/1 m (3ft), it has to be active (powered circuitry in the connector) and can thus become relatively expensive, e.g., 100 EUR for 1.8m (6ft).